3175 N. Broadway,

-Opened in 1915 as the 525-seat Lake Shore Theater, in Chicago’s Lake View neighborhood, this small neighborhood house was eventually taken over by Balaban and Katz.
+Opened in 1915, the 525-seat Lake Shore Theater, in Chicago’s Lake View neighborhood, was a small neighborhood house, operated by Balaban and Katz.

 By the 1980’s, it had become faded and run-down and was given a facelift when it was taken over in the late-1980’s by the Cineplex-Odeon chain (which also operated the historic Biograph Theatre in Lincoln Park at that time).

-It was also renamed the Broadway Cinema, because of its location on the corner of Broadway and Belmont Avenue.
+On April 1, 1988 it was renamed the Broadway Cinema, because of its location on the corner of Broadway and Belmont Avenue.

-The Broadway Cinema was last operated as a movie theater by the short-lived Meridian chain until its bancruptcy in 2000.
+The Broadway Cinema was last operated as a movie theater by the short-lived Meridian chain until its bankruptcy in 2000.

 In 2002 the Broadway reopened, under its original name, the Lake Shore Theatre, as a venue for live performances, with an emphasis on comedy acts.
-Due to high running costs on the ageing building, the Lake Shore Theater was closed on April 10, 2010, but was re-opened in November 2011.
+Due to high running costs on the ageing building, the Lake Shore Theater was closed on April 10, 2010, but was re-opened in November 2011 as The Laugh Factory.